jensortenholm/okdlab/README.md

 ## Preparing the environment

-The VMs used consists of one utility server running haproxy loadbalancer, one OKD bootstrap which can be removed once the installation is done, three OKD master nodes, and two OKD worker nodes.
+The VMs used consists of one utility server running haproxy loadbalancer, one OKD bootstrap which can be removed once the installation is done, three OKD master nodes, and three OKD worker nodes.
 All VMs are installed and configured using terraform (see main.tf).

+It is also possible to setup a cluster with only three nodes that act simultaneously as masters and workers, which can be a great option for a homelab with limited hardware resources.

 ### DHCP

 Static dhcp leases are added to the DHCP server for the necessary VMs.
 I've used custom MAC addresses on the VMs to make this easier and more predictable.
+For example, for a full setup of 3 masters and 3 workers:

 ------------------------------------------------
 | Node      | IP          | MAC                |